isotopp/isotopp.github.io/content/posts/2022-01-16-hunga-tonga.md

 - lang_en
 ---

-This is the Hunga Tonga underwater volcano explosion in Pacific Ocean:
+This is the Hunga Tonga underwater volcano explosion in Pacific Ocean (animated gif, click to start):

 ![](/uploads/2022/01/hunga-tonga3.gif)

 This is data from [my sensors]({{< ref "/content/posts/2020-11-15-my-home-sensor-network.md" >}}), 15h later: